Building professional cross-platform solution at Go Invest

 Challenges

-The project pushed me to grow in many directions – these are some of the most rewarding challenges that I faced
+The project pushed me to grow in many directions – these are some of the most rewarding challenges that I faced.

-The project pushed me to grow in many directions – these are some of the most rewarding challenges that I faced
+The project pushed me to grow in many directions – these are some of the most rewarding challenges that I faced.

-Quickly adapting to a complex domain
+Quick adapting to a complex domain

-Cross-platform product design
+Solid cross-platform product design

-Cross-platform product design
+Solid cross-platform product design

-Ensuring a consistent and intuitive user experience across web, mobile, and desktop platforms was particularly demanding
+Ensuring a consistent and intuitive user experience across web, mobile, and desktop platforms

-Ensuring a consistent and intuitive user experience across web, mobile, and desktop platforms was particularly demanding
+Ensuring a consistent and intuitive user experience across web, mobile, and desktop platforms

-Collaboration challenge at scale
+Cross-functional collaboration at scale

-Collaboration challenge at scale
+Cross-functional collaboration at scale

 This project was highly cross-functional and collaborative: 11 teams and more than 60 people were involved in the process

-Building and mentoring a design team
+Building and mentoring the design team

-Building and mentoring a design team
+Building and mentoring the design team

 I was responsible for creating and growing a design team from scratch, gaining valuable experience in mentorship